yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-020_Security_Question_Field_Mandatory.md

 ---

 ## Expected Result
-- A validation message, "Please answer your security question," should be displayed
+- A validation message "Please answer your security question," should be displayed
 - The user should not be allowed to proceed with the password recovery process